Foroozani/NEK5000-CHT/README.md

 Create a 2D mesh as I explened here:
 [NEK5000](http://nek5000.github.io/NekDoc/tutorials/conjht.html)

-and run a test case.
+and run a test case [see here](https://github.com/Foroozani/MyLecturesNote).

 In this part, We studied 3D conjugate heat transfer in a cylinder.
 The implemented subroutine can be fined at cyl.usr file.